chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/runlist-tab-for-policyfiles.png" alt="Runlist Tab under Policyfiles">}}

-To view the cookbook details of the item, select **Go to Cookbook Details** option in the tab.
+To view the cookbook details of the item, select the **Go to Cookbook Details** option in the tab.

 ##### Attributes Tab